 Web development company$2,5000-$10,000

 If you plan to create your own Shopify app, the cost calculation is not the only issue you will face.
-Besides the Shopify app development cost calculation you will need to define the final list of features, have a clear understanding of the competition in the niche, and, of course, choose a partner with the most reliable experience to work on the development of your app.
+Besides the Shopify app development cost calculation you will need to define the final list of features, have a clear understanding of the competition in the niche, and, of course, choose a partner providing Shopify development services and having the most reliable experience to work on the development of your app.
 Weighing all pros and cons and choosing the best Shopify developers only by the cheapest rates or location is not the best decision.
 So before signing the agreement with a team, make sure they have relevant experience in your niche and won’t charge you extra money.
 Approaching several agencies with your inquiry is also a good idea.